Bladder infection or vaginal infection?

 - Stress-related hormonal fluctuations

 The distinction is usually made by the location and timing of the complaints.
-If pain or burning occurs mainly when urinating, this clearly indicates cystitis.
-Typical are frequent urge to urinate, a pulling lower abdominal pain, and occasionally cloudy or stronger smelling urine.
+If pain or burning occurs mainly when urinating, this clearly indicates a bladder infection.
+Typical are frequent urge to urinate, a pulling lower abdominal pain, and occasionally cloudy or stronger-smelling urine.

-Complaints that occur between toilet visits rather indicate vaginitis.
-These include itching, burning in the intimate area, redness, swelling, and especially altered discharge, which may be noticeable in color, smell, or consistency.
-Pain during sexual intercourse also indicates a disturbance of the vaginal flora.
+Complaints that occur between toilet visits rather indicate vaginal inflammation.
+These include itching, burning in the intimate area, redness, swelling, and especially changed discharge, which can be noticeable in color, smell, or consistency.
+Pain during sexual intercourse also points to a disturbance of the vaginal flora.

 |